 Loud sounds carry even more punch when traveling through water, since the water is much denser than air.
 Sperm whale clicks are far more amplified in the ocean than they would be on land.
 A sperm whale’s click of 200+ dB in the water would ‘only’ be 174 dB in the air.

 Considering that sperm whale clicks are loud enough to rupture a person’s ear drums, close contact with these creatures doesn’t sound like a great idea.
+But that won’t deter scientists with a passion!

 How do Whales and Dolphins Hear?